Achievable logoAchievable logo

 • Determine intervals of concavity based on the sign of the 2nd derivative

-An inflection point (or point of inflection) occurs when the graph of a function changes concavity, from concave up to concave down or vice versa.
+An inflection point (or point of inflection) is a point on the graph where the function changes concavity: from concave up to concave down, or from concave down to concave up.

 Inflection point